-Greta Thunberg is rapidly becoming the voice of a generation who is demanding urgent action to slow the rise in global temperatures.
+Greta Thunberg has become one of the voices of a generation who is demanding urgent action to slow the rise in global temperatures and is the inspiration behind climate strikes taking place around the world demanding governments to protect future generations.

 “I have my books here,” she said at the time.
 “But also I am thinking: what am I missing?
 What am I going to learn in school?
 Facts don’t matter anymore, politicians aren’t listening to the scientists, so why should I learn?”